barafael/barafael.github.io/_posts/2017-10-10-Exploring-the-precision-of-floating-point-numbers.md

 would call _dense_.

-That means, we can take a float and increase it by exactly one tiny amount, yielding the next-larger float in that window!
+That means, we can take a float and increase it by exactly one tiny amount, yielding the next-larger float in that bucket!
 That is what the function ``increase_float`` does.

 We construct a ``float_parts`` union using the float as content.
 Then, we look